JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 We will extend the `Base.show` function that prints the output of instantiated types and `struct`s.

 By default, a `struct` has a basic output, which you saw above in the `python` case.
-We can define `Base.show` function to our `Language` type, so that we have some nice printing for our programming languages instances.
+We can define a new `Base.show` method to our `Language` type, so that we have some nice printing for our programming languages instances.
 We want to clearly communicate programming languages' names, titles, and ages in years.
 The function `Base.show` accepts as arguments a `IO` type named `io` followed by the type you want to define custom behavior: